 - Zooming - Ctrl + Right-drag mouse, or Ctrl + Roll mouse-wheel, or the PgUp / PgDn keys.

 - Panning - Right-drag mouse, or the standard Windows mouse-wheel controls.

 - Rotation - Shift + Right-drag mouse.
 Note how when you press Shift a directional sphere appears at the current cursor position, as shown in the image below.
 Rotational movement of the model is made about the center of the sphere (position the cursor before pressing Shift to position the sphere) using the following controls.
-Move the mouse around to highlight and select each one:
+Move the mouse around to highlight the required control, then: